Bispham Green: Richard Durning's Endowed Primary School

-It was known as Bispham Free Grammar School up until 1951.
+Richard Durning's Endowed Primary School was known as Bispham Free Grammar School up until 1951.
 The name was changed to Richard Durning's because Richard Durning himself had funded the building of the school in his will after he died in 1692.
 He had set aside £100 for the school and the land (known as Higher Jacks field) was purchased for £10.
 He also left money of which "a yearly sum of £4 is to be paid to four or six poor people of Bispham such as by age, sickness, lameness, or any other infirmity should have need, (bastards always excepted) £2 for repairing the high lanes of Bispham Green and Grimshaw Green and the house of Peter Travis, and the high lanes of Wrightington, £5 for the binding of poor children apprentices in the townships of Bispham, Parbold, Mawdesley and Wrightington, £5 to be paid and distributed among two or more of my poor kindred, £2 towards the support of a preaching minister at Douglas Chapel."
 Today the Trustees of the Charity administer its assets, the income from which is used to provide special benefits to the school and to award grants towards the cost of the education and training of young people under the age of 25 who are pupils or former pupils of the school or who reside in the civil parishes of Bispham, Parbold, Mawdesley, Wrightington and Croston.
 Part of the school building dates back to 1693.
 It is located on Chorley Road, in Bispham.
 Richard Durning was a local yeoman, who was born in 1615 and died in 1692 at the age of 75.
 He is buried in the Chancel of St Michael an All Angels Parish Church in Croston.